kungergely92/greehill-restful-app/README.md

 Then use

-`kubectl get ingress`
+`kubectl get ingress --watch`

-and wait for the Ingress to be deployed and its IP address ready.
-Then update your /etc/host file or DNS to redirect your chosen host name to that IP address.
+and wait for the Ingress to be deployed.
+Once its IP address is ready you can update your /etc/host file or DNS to redirect your chosen host name to that IP address.

 After that the API will be available under your given hostname.

 ## Usage

-The API has three endpoints.
-You can try them out the following way (using the default hostname described in `values.yaml`)
+The API has three endpoints which can be invoked the following way (using the default hostname described in `values.yaml`)

-Return the current time in UTC:
+Returns the current time in UTC:

 `curl restapi.example.com/api/v1/time`

-Return CPU utilization of the instance running the API:
+Returns CPU utilization of the instance running the API:

 `curl restapi.example.com/api/v1/status`

-Return a json serialized `HWSerial` object with a given string parameter:
+Returns a json serialized `HWSerial` object with a given string parameter:

 `curl restapi.example.com/api/v1/serializer/<string-parameter>`